cutaway-security/ics-summit-2025-osint-workshop/ai_tools.md

 ## Why Do AI Tools Hallucinate?

 Remember that AI tools are using LMs to correlate information from its data pool.
-Each AI tools does its best to answer user queries based on this data.
+Each AI tool does its best to answer user queries based on this data.
 The following is a statement from Gemini about why AI tools "hallucinate."

 "AI tools, particularly large language models (LLMs), "hallucinate" because they are fundamentally sophisticated pattern-matching systems that predict the most probable next word or token based on the vast datasets they were trained on, rather than possessing true understanding, reasoning, or access to real-world facts.
 When a model encounters ambiguous input, is prompted for information outside its training distribution, or simply finds a statistically plausible but factually incorrect sequence of words, it confidently generates coherent-sounding but false information.
 This phenomenon stems from their design to prioritize fluency and human-like output over absolute factual accuracy, essentially filling in gaps or generating novel content that aligns with learned statistical relationships but lacks grounding in truth." - Generated using Gemini on 20250608